Cnasboll/HLF25-2/v04/README.md

 Hero: 71 ("Batman II") is already up to date

 Reconciliation complete at 2025-10-21 11:04:20.459330Z: 0 heroes reconciled, 1 heroes deleted.

-Enter a menu option (R, S, U or X) and press enter:
-[R]econcile local heroes with online updates
-[S]earch online for new heroes to save
-[U]nlock manually amended heroes to enable reconciliation E[X]it and return to main menu
 ```

-To (manually) delete an existing hero, return to the main menu and press `D` and enter a search string.
-Candiates will be presented by descending order
+To (manually) delete an existing hero, return to the _Main_ menu and press `D` and enter a search string.
+Candiates will be presented by descending order of strenght.
-of strenght.
 Press `y` to delete the hero or `n` to review the next one or `c` to cancel.
 Pressing `y` will give the user the chance of of revewing the hero to be deleted and confirm deletion with `y` or
 abort the operation with `n`.